-Sling is one of the best cable TV alternatives in the market right now.
-Sign up for one of Sling TV's packages and you can watch live sports, news and your favorite TV shows and movies (plus, add on premium extras like Showtime).
-Sling TV seals the deal with an affordable cost, customizable plans and compatibility with most major streaming devices, not just the Roku devices and Fire TV Sticks and Cubes.
+Sling is one of the best cable TV alternatives and allows users to watch live sports, news and hit TV shows and movies.
+The service also offers premium add-ons like Showtime.
+Sling TV seals the deal with an affordable prices, customizable plans and compatibility with most major streaming devices, not just the Roku devices and Fire TV Sticks and Cubes.